frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/exercise2.md

 </div>

 !!! success "Verification"
-    If all is done correctly your parts should weigh a combined 0.27lbs
+    Make sure to have you or a more experienced member/mentor of your team [review your CAD](focusing-on-improvement.md)!
+Your parts should weigh a combined 0.27 lbs.

 In this exercise, you can begin to see the power of Featurescripts.
 What would have been a number of sketches, extrudes, and shells to create the tubes is packaged into a single, easy to use custom feature.